ggilpin-ctrl/pulse-app/README.md

 ## 3/17/26
 I am behind, but am going to start polishing my home screen app.
 First, I want to add a greetings for when you turn the app on.
+First when I am about to make a lot of chnaged on my code I would like to see the canvas but it owul dnot appear.
+This is much easier than doing the iphone simulator.
+But I needed to add code at the bottom of my code and then I got it to work.